AliiAhmadi/td/README.md

 ./td tool, Developed for MHM
 Copyright 2024
 Usage information:
+  -add
+        Add new task to todo list
   -all
         List all tasks
   -complete int
         Item to be completed
+  -del int
+        Deleting a task from list
   -list
         List uncompleted tasks
   -task string